 So next time you’re visiting Düsseldorf or heading home to see the family, consider buying one of these awesome Düsseldorf souvenirs!

-1. Fortuna Football Gear
+1. Fortuna Fan Articles

-Fortuna Düsseldorf’s been around since 1895 and plays at our local Merkur Spielarena (in case you were curious).
+Fortuna Düsseldorf’s been around since 1895 and plays at our local Spielarena (in case you were curious).

 Fun Fact: One of the most popular meeting places for people of all stripes is the Fortuna Büdchen, where young and old alike like to meet for a Wegbier in any weather.